eloj/rle-zoo/README.md

 At its most basic, a Run-Length Encoder process input into a series of REP (repeat) and CPY (copy) operations.

+## Tools

+`rle-zoo` can encode and decode files using any of the supplied variants.

+`rle-genops` can be used to generate complete code word/OPs lists for supported variants, and contains code that verifies the encoding and decoding scheme for a variant is consistent.
+Post-implementation this is mostly useful for debugging, 'manual parsing' and reverse-engineering of unknown RLE streams.

 ## Variants

 ### Goldbox